 A cost segregation study provides an in-depth, engineering based analysis of the costs associated with the acquisition, construction, or renovation of a building.
 A properly done study results in additional depreciation deductions and can help to:

 - Increase current tax deductions

 - Defer income tax

 - Increase cash flow

-Even if you purchased, constructed, or expanded the building in a prior year, a cost segregation study and a simply change in accounting method can allow you to currently claim the depreciation deductions you failed to claim in prior years without having to amend prior-year tax returns.
+Even if you purchased, constructed, or expanded the building in a prior year, a cost segregation study and a simple change in accounting method can allow you to claim the depreciation deductions of prior years without having to amend prior-year tax returns.

 Featured Thought Leader